google/objax/README.md

 print('Conv2D return shape', m(x).shape)  # (100, 4, 32, 32)
 ```

-Typically if you get errors running this using CUDA, it probably means your installation of CUDA or CuDNN has issues.
+Typically if you get errors running this using CUDA, it probably means your
+installation of CUDA or CuDNN has issues.

-### Installing examples
+### Runing code examples

 Clone the code repository: